 Meningitis: Meningococcal Disease

-Meningococcal disease (http://cdc.gov/meningitis/index.html) is caused by the bacteria, Neisseria meningitides.
+Meningococcal disease (opens in a new tab) is caused by the bacteria Neisseria meningitides.
 This bacteria is found in nasal and oral secretions, and at any time, up to 10% of the normal population may be found carrying N. meningitides without illness or symptoms.
 It can be transmitted through close personal contact, such as kissing on the lips or mouth-to-mouth resuscitation.
 The disease occurs sporadically throughout the year, although it tends to peak in late winter and early spring (February and March).

 Meningococcal disease is rare.
 However, when it strikes, its flu-like symptoms make diagnosis difficult.
 If not treated early, the disease can lead to swelling of the fluid surrounding the brain and spinal column as well as severe and permanent disabilities, such as hearing loss, brain damage, seizures, limb amputation, and even death.

 In an update to its initial recommendation made in October 1999, the CDC’s Advisory Committee on Immunization Practices (ACIP) voted in February 2005 to recommend that college students, particularly freshmen living in dormitories and residence halls, receive the meningococcal vaccine, as well as educated about meningococcal disease and the benefits of vaccination.
 The panel based its recommendation on studies showing that college students, particularly freshmen living in dormitories, have a five-fold increased risk for the illness.
 The recommendation further states that information about meningococcal disease and vaccination is appropriate for other undergraduate students who also wish to reduce their risk for the disease.